Vroomfrondal/Runescape-bot/README.md

 **Bot's Current Capabilities:**

-- Automation of woodcutting normal tree's in lumbridge via index.js
+- Automation of woodcutting normal trees in lumbridge, and willow trees in draynor via index.js
 - Automation of melee training at rock crabs via rockcrabs.js

 **Installation:**